 - The price starts from 17,60 euros for adults and 9,50 euros for children.

 Kaprun also has a limited number of restaurants and bars, but for an active nightlife, it is better to go to neighboring Zell am See, while Kaprun is more suitable for a relaxing family holiday or for sightseeing of scenic natural beauty.
 In my point of view, Kaprun is an almost ideal place for families and for those who look for peace and quiet.
+Plus, there are various ways of how to get to Kaprun and tourists can choose the most suitable for them.

 Take a note!
 When going on a trip to Austria, do not forget to take out travel insurance, which is useful for receiving a tourist visa and for solving emerging medical problems when travelling in another country.
 You can purchase insurance via online services, for example, via EKTA and others.
 You can choose from different modes, including quiet, active or extreme rest.